TysonStanley/connectivity/README.md

 #> 25      m1     lag  3.374576e-01  0.000000e+00
 ```

-This `fits` object has all the estimates from the various models and
+In this case, this `fits` object has all the estimates from the various
-their corresopnding p-values (based on Satterthwaite approximation to
+models and their corresopnding p-values (based on Satterthwaite
-degrees of freedom).
-The `est` variable shows us the effect size for
+approximation to degrees of freedom).
+The `est` variable shows us the
-each variable.
-This effect size is the average individuals standardized
+effect size for each variable.
+This effect size is the average
-coefficient (similar to a partial correlation).
-(Note that `lag` is the
+individuals standardized coefficient (similar to a partial correlation).
-1 lag of the outcome variable and so its effect sizes will almost always
+(Note that `lag` is the 1 lag of the outcome variable and so its effect
-be really big).
+sizes will almost always be really big and is generally not of direct
+interest).

 We can visualize these results in two main ways: